Practical insights into Canada’s food safety management approaches

 The Safe Food for Growth (SAFEGRO) project is funded by the Government of Canada through a non-refundable grant of CAD15.3 million (over US$10.8 million).
 The Ministry of Agriculture and Rural Development, now known as the Ministry of Agriculture and Environment, serves as the project's executing agency.
-SAFEGRO is being implemented from 2020 to 2026 in collaboration with the Ministries of Health, Industry and Trade, and other relevant food safety agencies in Việt Nam.
+SAFEGRO is being implemented from 2020 to 2026 in collaboration with the ministries of health, and industry and trade, and other relevant food safety agencies in Việt Nam.

 1. Food safety management system